roxensox/WeatherWatcherTUI/README.md

 ```
 uv run path/to/main.py
 ```
 When prompted to enter a location, enter the zip code or city name and press `enter`.
+If no data is found for the location, it will continue to ask for input.

-Once the Weather window is displayed, you can press the `q` key to exit the program.
+Once the Weather window is displayed, you can press the `q` key to exit the program, or `r` to reopen the location selection window.

 ## Planned Features
 - [ ] Toggleable Fahrenheit/Celsius option